Benjamin F. Lewis: Murder

 In the early hours of February 28, 1963, Lewis was murdered in his ward office on Roosevelt Road, where he had moved the day before.
-He had heavily won reelection in the aldermanic election two days previously, defeating his opponent Jeff Clifford Alford 13,189 votes to 888.
+He had heavily won reelection to the City Council two days previously, defeating his opponent Jeff Clifford Alford 13,189 votes to 888.
 He was found handcuffed to his desk with cigarette burns on his skin and had been shot three times in the back of the head.

 The case remains unsolved, but the murder was widely attributed to organized crime at the time.
 An FBI informant blamed Outfit killers Lenny Patrick and Dave Yaras for the killing, but no charges were ever filed against them.
 Jimmy Hoffa historian Dan Moldea claimed that the hitman was a friend of Jack Ruby.
 It was popularly believed at the time that the murder was unsolvable as there were too many suspects given Lewis's activities, a sentiment that was shared by the director of the investigation.
 An ex-convict boasted about killing Lewis in 1985, but died in a fire before police could question him.
 The last activity in the investigation was in 2000.

 After Lewis's death the office of 24th ward alderman remained vacant until future Congressman George W. Collins assumed it on January 21, 1964.